Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

 - Select or disable items.

   To manually select an item, use `elm_gengrid_item_selected_set()`.
-To select multiple items, you must enable the multi-selection mode:
+To select multiple items, you must enable the multi-selection mode as follows:

   ```